VictorGranado/GeoTracker-v1.0/README.md

 - Tracking start/stop
 - Return-to-start/navigation logic foundation

-GeoTracker v1.0 should now be treated as the completed hardware/firmware release. **GeoTracker Studio should be treated as the ready companion software layer for this project**, not just a distant future idea.

 The project now has two complementary parts:

 1. **GeoTracker v1.0** — the completed handheld embedded field-data acquisition device.
 2. **GeoTracker Studio** — the Python desktop visualization and analysis companion for importing SD card logs, viewing 2D/3D routes, analyzing sensor data, and preparing exports.

-Future work can continue in two directions: firmware/hardware refinement through **GeoTracker v1.1/v2.0**, and visualization/analysis refinement through **GeoTracker Studio**.

 ---